About the author:

 Each of the above approaches to understanding Islam has provided me with a specific perspective to the subject.
 Each of them has encouraged me to develop a different set of skills.
 I am trying to apply these and obtain benefit from them in understanding the truth and in teaching and preaching what I believe to be the truth.

 I have benefited extensively from great thinkers that I never met, but consider them to be my indirect teachers in studying Islam.
-To name a few out of many: Muhammad Hussain Tabatabayee (the author of Tafsir al-Mizan), Muhammad Assad (the author of the Message of the Qur'an), Ahmad Qabil (a contemporary Shia jurist), Fazlur Rahman (a reformist Indian - Pakistani scholar) and Hamiduddin Farahi (a scholar that to me was like a treasure who was never fully discovered and is still not fully appreciated).
+To name a few out of many: Muhammad Hussain Tabatabayee (the author of Tafsir al-Mizan), Mahmoud Taleqani (the author of Partovi az Qur'an - a shining ray from the Qur'an), Ahmad Qabil (a contemporary Shia jurist), Fazlur Rahman (a reformist Indian - Pakistani scholar) and Hamiduddin Farahi (a scholar that to me was like a treasure who was never fully discovered and is still not fully appreciated).

 In parallel with my religious studies, I have a BSc and an MSc in Industrial Engineering from Iran and a PhD in Management Science from University of Strathclyde.
 I have more than twenty years experience of teaching and research within the academia on this subject and am now working as a senior lecturer in Management in University of Glasgow.
 Despite the apparently very different two subjects (Theology and Management Science) I have found that the two are benefiting from each other.
 I feel that my studies in engineering and Management Science have equipped me with thinking tools that help me in my attempt to remain logical in analysis of religious subjects and in my attempt to express my religious thought in a reasonable and clear way.
 On the other hand I can see that my religious studies are benefiting me in improving my abstract thinking and synthesis view in Management and Management Science.